uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-compression.md

 {panel end}

+{panel type="curiosity"}

-{panel type="curiosity" title="Adding sine or cosine waves to create any waveform"}
+# Adding sine or cosine waves to create any waveform

 JPEGs (and MP3) are based on the idea that you can add together lots of sine or cosine waves to create any waveform that you want.
 Converting a waveform for a block of pixels or sample of music into a sum of simple waves can be done using a technique called a [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform), and is a widely used idea in signal processing.